freesurfer/fsdeepnet/docs/GETTING_STARTED.md

 # Getting Started with FreeSeg

-This guide will help you get started with FreeSeg for medical image segmentation.
+This guide will help you get started with FreeSeg to train models for medical image segmentation.

 ## Table of Contents